sqlfluff/sqlfluff.com/README.md

 NB: If the `vendor` folder isn't updating, try removing the `dist` folder altogether and then rerunning `npm start`.

 You must have npm and Gulp installed globally on your machine in order to use these features.

-## Deployment

-This website is deployed as a static site on AWS S3 as a static website.
-If we have regular updates and changes to the site, then we should invest in a CI pipeline.
-Until then tag [@alanmcruickshank](https://github.com/alanmcruickshank) in your issue to upload a new release of the site.

 ## Copyright and License